|

 in the bike with the legs bent at the knees, rather than on top of the

+bike.
 The frame modifications

 required building new body side panels, a new seat frame pan, and new